SSHRC Partnership Grants - Stage 2

 Application Process

-- The application (by invitation) is completed on SSHRC’s website (Web CV, application and instructions are located here).
+• The application (by invitation) is completed on SSHRC’s website (Web CV, application and instructions are located here).
 The application consists of online forms and text documents that are uploaded to the application in the system.
+Refer to SSHRC's Resource Centre for tips and information on preparing and submitting an application.

-- Partners and participants (co-applicants and collaborators) must create a SSHRC User ID in order to accept the online invitation that will be generated when they are added to the proposal.
-This includes the creation of a SSHRC CV in most cases.
+• Partners and participants (co-applicants and collaborators) must create a SSHRC User ID in order to accept the online invitation that will be generated when they are added to the proposal.
+This includes the creation of a SSHRC CV for the project director and co-directors, co-applicants and collaborators.
 It is important to advise your partners and participants of these requirements, particularly those who are unfamiliar with SSHRC and its online application system.
 Please plan enough time in advance to complete these activities.

-- Western lead applicants, and co-applicants on another institution's application (inter-institutional applicants), must complete a ROLA proposal online.
+• Western lead applicants, and co-applicants on another institution's application (inter-institutional applicants), must complete a ROLA proposal.

 Specific Requirements

-- Applicants are encouraged to present a compelling proposal that explains the need for a partnership approach for the proposed project.
-Details of the partnership are to be included in a formal partnership document.
-This document can be created in a variety of formats and a Research Development Officer (RDO) can advise PIs on this requirement.
+• Applicants are encouraged to present a compelling proposal that explains the need for a partnership approach for the proposed project.
+Details of the partnership are to be included in any relevant formal partnership documents.
+These documents can be created in a variety of formats and the Institutional Research Program Officer (IRPO) can advise project directors on this requirement.
 Applicants must include a robust plan for knowledge dissemination and mobilization to all current and potential stakeholders.

-- Co-applicants and participants can be from all sectors: academic, government, community-based organizations, industry, domestic and international.
+• Co-directors, co-applicants and other participants can be from all sectors: Academic, government, community-based organizations, industry, domestic and international.

-- The proposal must present a governing structure for managing the project and its various activities.
+• The proposal must present a description of the formal partnership, evidence of formal partnership documents, and governing structure for managing the project and its various activities.

 Important Dates